The variance of the number of sums of two squares in $\mathbb{F}_q[T]$ in short intervals: Dirichlet characters

 It remains to establish equality between the Euler products \eqref{eulerprodeasy} and \eqref{eulerprodcomp}.
 The contribution of the prime $T$ is the same in both, and so is the contribution of primes $P$ satisfying $\chi_2(P)=1$.
 Now let $Q$ be a prime satisfying $\chi_2(Q)=-1$.
 It is sufficient to prove that the contribution of this prime in both products is the same, that is

 Letting $z=\chi^2(Q)u^{2\deg Q}$, the identity \eqref{powseriden} becomes

 which follows by noting the telescoping nature of the right hand side of \eqref{powseriden2}:

 \end{proof} We recall some basic facts from \cite[Sec.
 6]{keating2016squarefree}.
-For a non-trivial Dirichlet character $\chi$ modulo $Q$, the $L$-function $L(u,\chi)$ is a polynomial of degree at most $\deg(Q)-1$.
+For a non-principal Dirichlet character $\chi$ modulo $Q$, the $L$-function $L(u,\chi)$ is a polynomial of degree at most $\deg(Q)-1$.
 The Riemann Hypothesis for $L(u,\chi)$ says that we may factor $L(u,\chi)$ as

 In fact for non-trivial zeros $|\gamma_i| = q^{1/2}$, but $L(u,\chi)$ may have trivial zeros, in which case $|\gamma_i| = 1$. \begin{lem} Let $\chi_0 \neq \chi \colon \FF_q[T] \to \mathbb{C}$ be an even Dirichlet character modulo $T^{n+1}$ ($q$ odd).
 Then